MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/dns-registration-behavior-when-dhcp-server-manages-dynamic-dns-updates.md

 1. Restart the client computer.

 1. In the DNS server management console, check the forward and reverse lookup zones.
-Depending on your specific environment, you may have to manually delete A and PTR records that the DHCP server does not have permission to delete or change.
+Depending on your specific environment, you may have to manually delete A and PTR records that the DHCP server doesn't have permission to delete or change.